 iMessage Filtration and Blocking

 The Messages app allows you to mute conversations, so you no longer receive notifications from them.
-To do this, swipe left on the chat from the conversations list and choose "Hide Alerts" (on iOS 14, it will be a purple bell icon with a cross through it).
+To do this, swipe left on the chat from the conversations list and choose "Hide Alerts."

 You can block iMessage contacts by navigating to their contact info and choosing "Block this contact."